-- Prevention Assistance payments, including copayment agreements and/or match payments with applicants; copayment agreements and match payments must be completed by September 30 (end of program year), and - Budget counseling and money management services, and - Energy conservation training, counseling, etc.
+- Prevention Assistance payments - · Budget counseling and money management services, and - Energy conservation training, counseling, etc.

 Agencies must contact the customer before issuing Prevention Assistance benefits to ensure that the customer is still residing at the address on their regular application as well as contacting the vendor to verify that the account is still active.
-Customers are still required to meet the customer contribution for Prevention Assistance and must be verified with the vendor.